ballerina-platform/ballerina-dev-website/learn/quick-tour.md

 1. Follow the instructions given on the [Getting Started](/learn/getting-started) page to set it up.
 1. Follow the instructions given on the [Visual Studio Code Plugin](/learn/tools-ides/vscode-plugin) page or the [IntelliJ IDEA Plugin](/learn/tools-ides/intellij-plugin) page to set up your preferred editor for Ballerina.

-## Writing a service, running it, and invoking it
+## Writing a Service, Running It, and Invoking It

 Write a simple Hello World HTTP service in a file with the `.bal` extension.